Norfolk Southern tops third-quarter expectations with a boost from insurance and rail sales

 Norfolk Southern earned $1.1 billion, or $4.85 per share in the quarter, up significantly from a year ago, when profits were hurt by mounting costs related to the derailment.
 Excluding one-time items, the railroad earned $737 million, or $3.25 per share, beating the $3.15 forecast by analysts surveyed by FactSet Research.

-Before the opening bell Tuesday, shares of Norfolk Southern Corp. rose 3%.
+Shares of Norfolk Southern Corp. rose more than 4% in midday trading Tuesday.

 New CEO Mark George, who took over last month, isn't expected to implement any strategic changes because he helped craft the plan a couple years ago that calls for keeping more employees on hand during a downturn, so the railroad can respond better when the economy recovers.